fuyinghuang/wdi-project-two-My-hand-making-Diary/README.md

 ### Styling
 This app follows black and white style of the brand image with a clean looking that matches minimalism.
 I used Bulma, google font and Font Awesome plus CSS as styling tools for this app.

+### Wins and Blockers
+The biggest wine I would say was the inspiration and images of the App.
+I took the pictures of the handmade products which I made it by my own and used to sell it in the market.

+Another big win also a challenge was that user create/delete a review.
+At the beginning I couldn't get the reviews and the username been populated even though the reviews was actually been created.

 ### Future Features
 There are some features I would like to add in the future: